 Today, DFM products contain high counts of lactic acid bacteria to establish a healthy gut in calves and then maintain that healthy gut as they grow into heifers and cows.

-The importance of DFMs in calves is to establish and maintain a healthy gut and fight off bad bacteria that can result in illness, particularly diarrhea.
+DFMs help calves establish and maintain a healthy gut and fight off bad bacteria that can result in illness, particularly diarrhea.
 Colonization of a newborn calf’s gastrointestinal (GI) tract begins immediately at birth.
 This is why it is critical to get calves off to the right start.
-In newborn calves experiencing acute challenges, the microbial population is sensitive; in other words, abrupt changes in the calf’s diet or environment can easily alter the microbial population of the GI tract and increase the chance for diarrhea (which is associated with a decrease of Lactobacillus in the gut).2
+In newborn calves experiencing acute challenges, the microbial population is sensitive; in other words, abrupt changes in the calf’s diet or environment can easily alter the microbial population of the GI tract and increase the chance for diarrhea (which is associated with a decrease of Lactobacillus in the gut).²

-To help combat harmful bacteria population the gut, reduce the likelihood of diarrhea and get a calf’s GI tract off to a healthy start, DFMs with lactic acid bacteria are fed.
-Early domination of HEALTHY microbials in the gut will help ensure calves have a good start to life.
+To help combat harmful bacteria population the gut, reduce the likelihood of diarrhea and get a calf’s GI tract off to a healthy start, you can feed DFMs with lactic acid bacteria.
+Early domination of HEALTHY microbials in the gut helps ensure calves experience a good start to life.

-RumiLife® Pop™, RumiLife® Pop™ with NeoTec4® and RumiLife® PopPlus™ DFMs all contain high counts of CFU (colony forming units) of lactic acid bacteria to help establish a healthy gut population in calves.
-Each product provides 750 million, 1 billion and 26 billion CFU lactic acid bacteria, respectively.
+RumiLife® Pop™, Pop™ with NeoTec4® and PopPlus™ DFMs all contain high counts of CFU (colony forming units) of lactic acid bacteria to help establish a healthy gut population in calves.
+They provide 750 million, 1 billion and 26 billion CFU lactic acid bacteria, respectively.